Klipper3d/klipper/docs/Installation.md

 being able to feed power back to the board and stopping a flash from occurring.

+Please note, that most print boards that use SD cards for flash will implement some kind of flash loop protection when the sd card is left in place.
+There are various implementations of this, such as Creality/Sovol who use a unique filename system where a hash of the last filename is stored and wont be taken again in succession.
+BTT and some other aftermarket manafacturers use the same filename, ie "firmware.bin" but flashing changes the extension to be .cur or .CUR It is important to find out which system the board is using to make sure issues are kept to a minimum.

 For common micro-controllers using Atmega chips, for example the 2560, the code can be flashed with something similar to: